 I'm grateful to work at a company that values engineering excellence enough to invest in internal tooling.
 RaftLabs gave me the time and trust to build something that benefits every engineer and every client project we deliver.

 If your team is growing and noticing similar coordination challenges, consider whether better tooling might help.
 It's not about discipline—it's about making the right thing the easy thing.
+And in 2026, "the right thing" includes AI that understands your team's standards, Git hooks that enforce test coverage, and a 20-second setup that makes excellence automatic.

 Sometimes the best code you write is the code that writes code.
+And sometimes the best tool you build is the one that makes it impossible to ship bad code.